Table of Contents

 - the authorisations, permits and approvals held by the entity.

-The surnames and first names of the persons exercising a function
+The surname, first name and national register number or bis number of the persons exercising a function

-The surnames and first names of the persons providing evidence of their entrepreneurial skills
+The surname, first name and national register number or bis number of the persons providing evidence of their entrepreneurial skills

 Personal data relating to users of/applicants to the CBE